Bram Van Camp

 Because of his penchant for natural, organic musical freedom, his music is often influenced by jazz music.

-Bram Van Camp is professor of composition at the Royal Conservatoire of Antwerp and at the Academies of Merksem and Schoten.
+Bram Van Camp is guest professor of composition at the Royal Conservatoire of Antwerp and professor at the Music Academy of Merksem (Antwerp).
 He is also the initiator of The Times, a forum for young composers organized by the Hermes Ensemble, where he acts as coach each year.